 Koppada Durgaprasad Varma, G. Suresh Reddy, Jangili Narendra, and Moin Sharukh

-Kshira Sagar Sahoo, PhD, is an Assistant Professor in the Department of Information and Technology at VNRVJIET, Hyderabad, India.
+Kshira Sagar Sahoo, PhD, is Assistant Professor in the Department of Computer Science and Engineering at SRM University, Amaravati, AP, India.
 He has authored papers in several reputed journals, including those published by IEEE Transactions, Wiley, Springer, and Elsevier, as well as in conference proceedings.
-His research interests include future generation network infrastructure such as software-defined networks, edge computing, IoT, etc. He is a member of the IEEE Computer Society and an associate member of the Institute of Engineers (IE), India.
-He received his PhD degree from the National Institute of Technology, Rourkela, India; his MTech degree from the Indian Institute of Technology Kharagpur, India; and his BTech from the Institute of Technical Education and Research, Bhubaneswar, India.
+His research interests include future generation network infrastructure such as software-defined networks, edge computing, IoT, etc.

-Brojo Kishore Mishra, PhD, is a Professor in the Computer Science and Engineering Department at the Gandhi Institute of Engineering and Technology University (GIET), Gunupur, Odisha, India.
-He has published more than 40 research papers in internationally reputed journals and refereed conferences and seven book chapters.
-He has edited a book and is acting as a member of an editorial board member/associate editor/guest editor for various international journals.
+Brojo Kishore Mishra, PhD, is Professor in the Computer Science and Engineering Department at the Gandhi Institute of Engineering and Technology University, Gunupur, Odisha, India.
+He has published more than 40 research papers in journals and conferences, and seven book chapters.
+He has edited a book and is an editorial board member/associate editor/guest editor for various international journals.
 His research interests include data mining and big data analysis, machine learning, soft computing, and evolutionary computation.
-He received his PhD degree in Computer Science from the Berhampur University, Brahmapur, Odisha, India.
-He is a life member of ISTE, CSI, and member of IEEE, ACM, IAENG, UACEE, and ACCS.